pacalet/sab4z/README.md

     ├── sab4z_driver.h        Kernel-space part of Linux driver (header) └── test_sab4z_driver.c   Linux driver test application

-It handles only the STATUS and R registers.
+It handles only the `STATUS` and `R` registers.
 The driver is split in two parts:

 * The kernel space part (`sab4z_driver.h` and `sab4z_driver.c`) provides data structures and low-level functions to communicate with the SAB4Z hardware.
-A first set of low-level functions (sab4z\_open, sab4z\_close, sab4z\_read, sab4z\_write) implement the open, close, read and write Linux system calls, respectively, for the `/dev/sab4z` device file.
-A
+A first set of low-level functions (`sab4z\_open`, `sab4z\_close`, `sab4z\_read`, `sab4z\_write`) implement the `open`, `close`, `read` and `write` Linux system calls, respectively, for the `/dev/sab4z` device file.

 ## <a name="FurtherRunAcrossSab4z"></a>Run the complete software stack across SAB4Z

 ### <a name="FurtherRunAcrossSab4zPrinciples"></a>Principles

 Thanks to the [AXI](#GlossaryAxi) bridge that SAB4Z implements, the `[2G..3G[` address range is an alias of `[0..1G[`.
-It is thus possible to run software on the Zybo that use only the `[2G..3G[` range instead of `[0..1G[`.
+It is thus possible to run software on the Zybo that use the `[2G..3G[` range instead of `[0..1G[`.
 It is even possible to run the [Linux kernel](#GlossaryLinuxKernel) and all other software applications on top of it in the `[2G..3G[` range.
 However we must carefully select the range of physical memory that we will instruct the [kernel](#GlossaryLinuxKernel) to use:

-* The Zybo has only 512MB of DDR, so the most we can use is `[2G..2G+512M[`.
+* The Zybo has only 512MB of DDR.
 * As already mentioned, the first 512kB of DDR cannot be accessed from the PL.
-So, we cannot let [Linux](#GlossaryLinuxKernel) access the low addresses of `[2G..2G+512M[` because we could not forward the requests to the DDR.
+So, we cannot let [Linux](#GlossaryLinuxKernel) access the low addresses of `[2G..3G[` because we could not forward the requests to the DDR.
 * The [Linux kernel](#GlossaryLinuxKernel) insists that its physical memory is aligned on 128MB boundaries.
 So, to skip the low addresses of `[2G..2G+512M[` we must skip an entire 128MB chunk.
+* The `[2G+512M..3G[` range is an alias of `[2G..2G+512M[` and it does not suffer from the low addresses problem.

-All in all, we can run the software stack in the `[2G+128MB..2G+512M[` range (`[0x8800_0000..0xa000_0000[`), that is, only 384MB instead of 512MB.
+All in all, we can run the software stack in the `[2G+512M..3G[` range (`[0x9000_0000..0xa000_0000[`), that is, only 384MB instead of 512MB.
 The other drawback is that the path to the DDR across the PL is much slower than the direct one: its bit-width is 32 bits instead of 64 and its clock frequency is that of the PL, 100MHz in our example design, instead of 650MHz.
 Of course, the overhead will impact only cache misses but there will be an overhead.
 So why doing this?
 Why using less memory than available and slowing down the memory accesses?
 There are several good reasons.
 One of them is that instead of just relaying the memory accesses, the SAB4Z could be modified to implement a kind of monitoring of these accesses.
 It already counts the [AXI](#GlossaryAxi) transactions but it could do something more sophisticated.
 It could even tamper with the memory accesses, for instance to emulate accidental memory faults or attacks against the system.
 Anyway, we can do it, so let us give it a try.

 ### <a name="FurtherRunAcrossSab4zDT"></a>Modify the device tree

 To boot the [Linux kernel](#GlossaryLinuxKernel) and run the software stack in the `[0x8800_0000..0xa000_0000[` physical memory range we need to modify a few things.
-First, edit the [device tree](#GlossaryDeviceTree) source (`$ROOT/build/dts/system.dts`) and replace the definition of the physical memory:
+First, edit the [device tree](#GlossaryDeviceTree) source (`/opt/builds/dts/system.dts`) and replace the definition of the physical memory:

     memory {
         device_type = "memory";